sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 rm src/polyfills.ts
 ```

 Now, there's a folder named `assets/` that you can use to put any assets (images, fonts, JSON files...) you want to be copied to the `dist/` folder.
-It contains an empty `.gitkeep` to get the folder stored in the git repo, as git don't store empty folders.
+It contains an empty `.gitkeep` to get the folder stored in the git repo, as git doesn't store empty folders.
 We can simplify this structure a bit, by also grouping our future assets with the base `index.html` and favicon file:

 ```bash
 # Removes assets/ folder